mirucon/required-ja/required.md

 **What is considered an external resource**

-With external resources we mean **any** external resource including but limited to: Scripts, styles, images, apis, videos or feeds.
+With external resources we mean **any** external resource including but not limited to: Scripts, styles, images, apis, videos or feeds.

 You cannot publish your feed inside the theme, but you can link to it.